LaboratorioBioinformatica/vHULK/README.md

 To install these dependencies, there are usually two ways:
 [pip](https://pypi.org/project/pip/) or
 [conda](https://www.anaconda.com/products/individual).
-We strongly recomend the creation of a specific conda environment containing the installed libraries and tools.
+We strongly recommend the creation of a specific conda environment containing the installed libraries and tools.
 In this way, everything will be set with the following commands: